Skip to content

 CapabilityDescription

-Context AssemblyCombine fragments into profiles, inject into Claude/Gemini via MCP
+Context AssemblyCombine fragments into profiles, inject into Claude/Antigravity via MCP

-Slash CommandsPrompts become /commands in Claude Code and Gemini automatically
+Slash CommandsPrompts become /commands in Claude Code and Antigravity automatically

 Session MemoryPersist context across /clear, recover seamlessly

-Remote SyncPull bundles from GitHub/GitLab, lockfile for reproducibility
+Remote PullPull bundles from GitHub/GitLab, lockfile for reproducibility

 Token OptimizationAST-aware distillation compresses code/prose 70-90%